Red Bull RB13

 The Red Bull RB13 is a Formula One racing car designed and constructed by Red Bull Racing to compete during the 2017 FIA Formula One World Championship.
 The car was driven by Daniel Ricciardo and Max Verstappen.
 It made its competitive debut at the 2017 Australian Grand Prix.

-It is the first British-based foreign F1 car to utilize ExxonMobil fuel and lubricants since 2013, along with Toro Rosso STR12 based in Faenza, Italy.
+It is the first British-based foreign F1 car to utilize ExxonMobil fuel and lubricants since 2013, regarded as such due to its constructor Red Bull Racing operating under an Austrian license while simultaneously operating a base in Milton Keynes, along with Toro Rosso STR12 based in Faenza.
+It is also the first Red Bull F1 car featured with a shark fin since the championship-winning RB6 in 2010.